jmadinlab/traits/public/bulk_import.md

-A bulk import of observations and measurements is the fastest way to get data into the database.
-The import function accepts csv-formatted spreadsheets and runs a number of tests to make sure your data fit correctly into the database (note that you can export csv-formatted files from Excel using "Save as...").
-Any errors will reject the entire import and the system will attempt to tell you where the errors occur, so you can fix these and try the import again.</p>
+A spreadsheet import is the fastest way to get data into the database.
+The import function accepts csv-formatted spreadsheets and runs a number of tests to make sure your data fit the database correctly (note that you can export csv-formatted files from Excel using "Save as...").
+Any errors will reject the entire import and the system will attempt to tell you where the errors occur, so you can fix these errors and try the import again.</p>

-The spreadsheet you import must have a header with the following column names.
+The spreadsheet you import must have a header with *at least* the following column names:

     observation_id, access, user_id, specie_id, location_id, resource_id, trait_id, standard_id, methodology_id, value, value_type, precision, precision_type, precision_upper, replicates, notes

-`specie_id` and `trait_id` may be substituted for `specie_name` and `trait_name`, respectively, which can be useful for navigating large data entry spreadsheets.
+`specie_name` and `trait_name` can be included instead of `specie_id` and `trait_id`, respectively (or you can include both ids and names).
+Having the names can be useful for navigating large datasets.
 These names must reflect the database names exactly, and so best to copy and paste names directly from the database.

-`resource_id` is reserved for the original data resource.
-You can credit papers that compiled large datasets from the literature by adding a column named `resource_secondary_id`. `resource_id` and `resource_secondary_id` may be substituted for `resource_doi` and `resource_secondary_doi`, respectively (the doi should start with "10", not "doi:").
+`resource_id` is reserved for the original data resource (i.e., the paper that reports the original collection of the measurement).
+You can credit papers that compiled large datasets from the literature by adding a column named `resource_secondary_id`. `resource_id` and `resource_secondary_id` may be substituted with `resource_doi` and `resource_secondary_doi`, respectively (the doi should start with "10", not "doi:").
 The resource will automatically be added using Crossref if the doi is not in the database.

+`user_id` must by your own database user id (i.e., you cannot import data for other people).
+You can find your user id by clicking on your name in the top right corner and selecting "My Observations".

-Copy and paste the above into a text file and save as `import_trait_author_year.csv`, where author and year correspond with the resource (paper).
+Copy and paste the above headers into a text file and save as `import_trait_author_year.csv`, where author and year correspond with the resource (paper).
 Alternatively, download a [CSV](/import_template_author_year.csv) or [Excel](/import_template_author_year.xlsx) template.

 ### Observation-level data